RememberOfLife/mirabel/README.md

 ### integration workflow
 * ==> server guests can add their own guest password
   * hiddenfeature, add '#' to the username e.g. "guestname#138754"
+    * add this to the string filter etc..
   * or just dont do it at all
 * ==> offline ai play:
   * engine has an option to enable auto search and auto move when certain players are playing